seanieboi6687/W3D2/practice-for-ch-ruby-memory-long-practice-main/README.md

 ## Board

 The `Board` is responsible for keeping track of all your `Card`s.
-You'll want a grid instance variable to contain `Card`s.
+You'll want a board instance variable to contain `Card`s.
 Useful methods:

 - `#populate` should fill the board with a set of shuffled `Card` pairs
 - `#render` should print out a representation of the `Board`'s current state